jcard0na/mearm/README.md

   - Added an M3 wrench for convenience

 This design has been further modified in order to:
-  - Accomadate edges on Adafruit servos
+  - Accomadate edges on Adafruit standard servos
   - An added version with numbered parts
   - Added .dxf versions of both numbered and unlabeled files